 If you think that your child is reacting this way, dial down your response and observe how your child takes it in.
 Using a lower voice and shortening your response can help.
 Making a general statement rather than elaborating might be easier to hear.
 “Nice work” can be more acceptable than “You did an AMAZING job; I cannot wait to show everyone what you did!”
 Dr. Karp’s “gossiping” technique, whether it is gossiping to a toy or to a person in the general vicinity might be more acceptable.
 Waiting a few minutes, or even waiting until the next day to deliver praise can be helpful.
 It sounds great to follow the strategies listed in the parenting blogs and in magazines, but if you have a sensitive child, you have already learned that things sometimes have to be altered to fit your child’s needs.
 This is just another example!

 Another suggestion is to put more effort into modeling how to handle slip-ups.
 Kids need to know that we make mistakes and don’t always succeed.
 We look so powerful and accomplished to young children.
 We know that we have our limits and faults, but kids don’t always see it that way.
 Explicitly tell your child when you make a mistake, and talk about your feelings and how you make yourself feel OK with not being perfect.
 This can go a long way to helping a sensitive child handle praise.

 Looking for more information on helping sensitive kids?
 Read What Helps Sensitive Kids Handle Haircuts? and Holidays Hints For Sensitive Kids.
-Sensitivity is common in gifted kids Sensitivity and Gifted Children: The Mind That Floods With Feeling and kids with sensory processing disorder Sensory Sensitivity In Toddlers: Why Responding Differently to “Yucky!”
+Sensitivity is common in gifted kids, so read Sensitivity and Gifted Children: The Mind That Floods With Feeling and in kids with sensory processing disorder Sensory Sensitivity In Toddlers: Why Responding Differently to “Yucky!”
 Will Help Your Child.